gcallah/BookReviews/goodspeed.md

 ## A great deal of Ruin

+G hopes to show that the steep decline in the prices of Internet stocks was only a small part of the 2001 recession by pointing out that the wealth effect of such a fall in asset prices will have a very small effect on consumer spending.
-But why does G look at only the wealth effect of the bursting of the Dot-Com bubble?
+But why look at only the wealth effect of the bursting of the Dot-Com bubble?
 (And yes, I will unashamedly continue to refer to it as a bubble.)
 In addition to the decline in the NASDAQ index, hundreds of Internet companies went out of business, throwing over a hundred thousand of employees out of work.
 And of course, those employees had been supporting local coffee shops, and dry cleaners, and landscapers, and bars, and so on.
-And watching a crash like this makes others timid about investing: Keynes had a good point about "animal spirits."
+Furthermore, watching a crash like this makes others timid about investing: Keynes had a good point about investors' "animal spirits."

-## Firefighters and arsonists
+In a chapter entitled "Firefighters and Arsonists," G asks how much the expanded role of government in the modern economy, both through central banking and welfare programs, has made downturns less severe.
 Using the Davis-Romer method for measuring the length and depth of contractions, and looking at peak-to-trough changes in real GDP, real consumption, real investment, and the unemployment rate, in both the United